slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 Could such an ontology form the basis of a data structure to represent $R, h^{(0)}$ in axiomatic math?
 Using deterministic conditionals with probabilities $1$ as proof steps and a defined set of initial conditionals and beliefs (random variables), it seems so.

 Furthermore, it can generalize to a new type of math where proof steps can be epistemological, non-deterministic beliefs applied to other beliefs to quantify a looser proof.
-This is standardly done in physical sciences with the use of p-values, and we draw a formal unambiguous connection between that to AI and reasoning generally, keeping these notations and formalities that tie together the larger sciences.
+This is standardly done in physical sciences with the use of p-values, and I draw a formal unambiguous connection between that to AI and reasoning generally, keeping these notations and formalities that tie together the larger sciences.

+---

 However, a Turing-equivalent grammar assumes someone defining the "word" of the grammar.
 Why would it be "this" universe instead of some other Turing-equivalent universe?
+That's where AI, the notion of an objective function, and Qualia arises.